seliugin/ML-MIPT/Sem 2/README.md

-### Task 2 for the course Mathemathical Foundations of Machine Learning in MIPT, 2022
+### Second semester of the course Mathemathical Foundations of Machine Learning in MIPT, 2022

 1. CNN analysys
 2. LSTM model